-"Trading Disruption" means any suspension of or limitation imposed on trading by the relevant Exchange or Related Exchange, as the case may be, or otherwise and whether by reason of movements in price exceeding limits permitted by the relevant Exchange or Related Exchange or otherwise: (i) relating to any Component Security on the Exchange in respect of such Component Security; or (ii) in futures or options contracts relating to the Index on any Related Exchange.
+"Trading Disruption" means any suspension of or limitation imposed on trading by the relevant Exchange or Related Exchange or otherwise and whether by reason of movements in price exceeding limits permitted by the relevant Exchange or Related Exchange or otherwise: (i) relating to any Component Security on the Exchange; or (ii) in futures or options contracts relating to the Index on any Related Exchange.

 "Valuation Date(s)" means [insert Valuation Time and Relevant Financial Centre] on [insert date] where [insert date] shall be the "Final Valuation Date".
-In the case that any such date is not a Scheduled Trading Day, the relevant Valuation Date will be the next day which is a Scheduled Trading Day.
+In the case that any such date is not a Scheduled Trading Day, the relevant Valuation Date will be the immediately succeeding day which is a Scheduled Trading Day.
 If any such day is a Disrupted Day the provisions of [§3c(4)]/[§4d(4)] shall apply.